Fiona Nicoll, BA(Hons), PhD

 Critical Gambling Studies

 Gambling is a site where risk, finance, and play converge in liberal-democratic societies with important consequences for individual and state economies.
-As Research Chair in Gambling Policy with the Alberta Gambling Research Institute (AGRI), I work to address some of the most urgent questions and intractable issues arising from this convergence.
+As Research Chair in Gambling Policy with the Alberta Gambling Research Institute (AGRI), I worked to address some of the most urgent questions and intractable issues arising from this convergence.
 Some distinctive features of gambling policy in Alberta include: the direct involvement of charitable, religious and not-for-profit organizations; measures to address problems related to addictive products, including Game Sense centres on the floor of casinos to inform consumers as well as to manage self-exclusion requests; using lottery funds to enhance public utilities such as conservation projects, cultural institutions and sporting associations; supporting First Nation gambling enterprises; and developing public education campaigns to raise consumer awareness about the risks of different forms of gambling.

 Critical Race and Whiteness Studies